Thailand At Work – Village Flowers

 The marigold floral arrangements displayed above, along with the cut flower heads, are Wilai’s sole source of income from her business.
 Once made, the marigold bouquets get passed on to a shop in a nearby town, then sold for 7 baht each on Thailand’s Buddhist Days.
 Wilai’s share is three baht (10 US cents) for one.
 That’s not enough money to rouse a westerner from his sleep.
 For an Isaan villager 200-250 baht, three or four times a month is very helpful indeed.

 The bigger bucks, or in truth baht, will come when Wilai is ready and able to cut 1,000 or more flowers at one time.
 Already a flower seller has eyed the quality of her growing crop and is waiting to buy marigolds in bulk from Wilai.
 Those days are not too far away, but the rewards in western terms do not add up to much.
 Below is the proposed price for every 1,000 marigolds sold in their various sizes.

 - Small – 400 baht

 Wilai’s target of 5,000 plants could reap a harvest of 8,000-10,000 flowers each month.
-Those figures will gross a level of earnings which would convince most westerners to turn over and sleep, but it’s a very helpful slice of the pie in rural Thailand.
+Those figures will gross a level of earnings that would convince most westerners to turn over and go back to sleep.
+In Thailand, that income is a very significant slice of one month’s salary.
 And Wi’s eventual goal is to rent a small plot of land adjacent to her current one to allow her marigold venture to bloom even more.

-Wilai’s passion for flowers is now beginning to draw some small reward and I will keep you updated on my Isaan girl’s progress in trying to nurture a one-time hobby into a big booming blooming flower business.
+Wilai’s passion for flowers is now beginning to draw some small reward, that’s good.
+I will keep this website updated on my Isaan girl’s progress in trying to nurture a one-time hobby into a big booming blooming flower business.